 No matter what advice dads like to give, it’s just as important to instill good financial behaviors in children from a young age.
 This not only manifests itself in healthy habits such as investing and avoiding debt, but also in working hard and developing self-control, regulation, and a long-term view of goals.
 Additionally, a good attitude about money encompasses giving it away as well, as teaching children about generosity is just as important as teaching them the value of the dollar.
 As dads cultivate these ways of thinking and acting, they continue to bring about the real fruit of wisely managing money.

 People often pass down the same advice that they received when they were younger, especially if it held up to be true in their own experience.
-While the dads of the baby boomer generation have lived through much different financial circumstances and have different habits than, say, millennial dads, there are still things that can be learned from the older generations and many words of wisdom that still apply today.
+While the dads of the baby boomer generation have lived through many different financial circumstances and have different habits than, say, millennial dads, there are still things that can be learned from the older generations and many words of wisdom that still apply today.
 With this in mind, you can keep the chain of information going by sharing financial advice and teaching your own children the things you have learned from your parents and through your own experience, enabling the next generation to make smart choices.

 As you reflect on the financial lessons taught by fathers over the years, consider how you can take your family’s financial security to the next level with life insurance if something should ever happen to you.
 If you have a spouse or children of your own, life insurance is a great way to ensure protection for the ones you love.
 At LifeQuote, we have a variety of plans to choose from so you can find a policy that best suits you.
 Keep passing on the money lessons you learned to your children and give the financial gift of life insurance.
 This way, when you’re not around, they will have the skills they learn from you, as well as the means to take care of themselves.
 Take the next step forward in your financial planning for the future and get a free quote from us today.